jpillora/webproc/README.md

 **SCREENSHOT**

-Bonus, we can add configuration validation if your process supports it:
+Bonus, we can add validation if your process supports it:

 ```
 webproc --config /etc/dnsmasq.conf --verify 'dnsmasq --test' -- dnsmasq --no-daemon
 ```

+For more features, see the [Configuration](#Configuration) file

 ## CLI